What to Expect – Installation

 Connecting your home to GTel Fiber.

 As we move along our planned route in your area, GTel Fiber installers bring fiber cables from our existing network to the side of each home signed up for GTel Fiber.
-We do not make appointments for this part of the installation as it takes place on the outside of your home.
-If you have any particular dates or times that you would not like our technicians working around your home, please let us know when you complete the sign-up and scheduling process with our Customer Relations Assistants.

 Your in-home installation.